Unthrottled/blog/_posts/2017-12-29-PeanutButter-Driven-Devolpment.md

 tags: [Software Development, TDD, BDD, Software Craftsmanship, Java]
 ---

-Test Driven Development (TDD) is a highly powerful tool to construct well written, maintainable, and correct code.
+Test Driven Development (TDD) is a highly powerful tool to: construct well written, maintainable, and correct code.
 However, there seems to be a missing step when a majority of people talk about TDD.
 Hopefully, this post will be able to make TDD more approachable and explain the real value behind the methodology.
 In addition to learning how to make a peanut butter and jelly sandwich!